LuizCasara/search-sreen/README.md

 In the project directory, you can run:

+### `npm install`
+To prepair and install all the aplication and dependencies.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 ### `e2e:start`

 Launches the E2E (Cyress) on UI view.